 As the life course has been reorganized, so, too, have family and social relationships.
-Marriage and families have been "deinstitutionalized" and the social norms that once governed the expectations and obligations of individuals have weakened (Giddens, 1994; Kohli, 2007).
-Rapid social change and modernization have left people with more choices and fewer constraints on their lives.
+Marriage and families have been "deinstitutionalized," and the social norms that once governed the expectations and obligations of individuals have weakened (Giddens, 1994; Kohli, 2007).
+Profound social change and modernization have left people with more choices and fewer constraints on their lives (Angel and Settersten, 2011).
 The dissolution of the "traditional" long-lived nuclear family is but a small part of the larger picture.
-The wide variety of family (and family-like) forms and relationships today is driven by many factors, including multiple divorces and remarriages across generations, multipartner fertility and nonmarital fertility, nontraditional partnerships, the concurrent survival of multiple generations over many decades, and the presence of four and even five generations during some periods of family life (Treas and Marcum, 2011).
-The geographic dispersion and mobility of immediate family members also creates new challenges for families.
+The wide variety of family (and family-like) configurations and relationships today is driven by myriad factors, including serial divorces and remarriage across generations, multipartner fertility and nonmarital childbearing, and concurrent survival of multiple generations across many decades (Treas and Marcum, 2011).
+The geographic dispersion and mobility of immediate family members also create new challenges for families.